rgabramedhin93/Basic-CAD/README.md

 I really like Onshape.
 I find that the keyboard shorcuts are so cool.
 Looking forward to be creating new things.
 # Mount
+The second assignment we had to do was create a mount.
+It is a 120mm by 120mm rectange centered at the origin.
+It has 4 symmetric holes in the corners.
+10mm in diameter and 20mm from each side.
+It also has another extruded circle in the middle which is 25mm.
+You also extrude is 8mm.